EmbarkStudios/physx-rs/README.md

 ## Presentation

-[Tomasz Stachowiak](https://github.com/h3r2tic) did a presentation at the Stockholm Rust Meetup on October 2019 about this project that goes through the tecnical details of how C++ to Rust bindings of `physx-sys` works:
+[Tomasz Stachowiak](https://github.com/h3r2tic) did a presentation at the Stockholm Rust Meetup on October 2019 about this project that goes through the technical details of how C++ to Rust bindings of `physx-sys` works:

 [![An unholy fusion of Rust and C++ in physx-rs (Stockholm Rust Meetup, October 2019)](http://img.youtube.com/vi/RxtXGeDHu0w/0.jpg)](http://www.youtube.com/watch?v=RxtXGeDHu0w)